openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Done

-A signature contains a *parameter list* that specifies an identifier as each parameter name and a type of each parameter.
-Every parameter’s type must be explicitly defined.
+A signature contains a *parameter list* that specifies an identifier of each parameter name, and the type of each parameter.
+The type of each parameter must be explicitly defined.

 .. code-block:: abnf